artsy/eigen/README.md

 Deploys are automated on CI after each PR merge, based on the patch/minor/major label added to the PR (patch is default).

-### Automated Emission App Deploys

-The Emission app (in `Example/`) is deployed automatically to TestFlight once a week through [emission-nebula](https://github.com/artsy/emission-nebula).
-See that repo for more details.

 ### Resources

 - React Native: